ejhalpin/liri-node-app/README.md

 `history` uses the _fs_ package to access the `_user_.log` file, parse the information within, and return an array of JSON objects containing previous search data.
 This data is then looped over and printed to the console for the user to view.

 `quit` triggers _LIRI_ to update the `_user_.log` file to include current session data.
 The program then exits using `process.exit(0)`.

-## Previews

-- A [video](./.lib/assets/videos/liri-files.mp4) where I go over the file system that LIRI lives in and interacts with

-- A [video](./.lib/assets/videos/liri-code.mp4) where I talk thorugh the code structure and what each of the functions does.
-I mention that the discussion is _hight level_ in the video.
-It is not.
-It's as nitty as it is gritty.

-- A [video](./.lib/assets/videos/liri-node-app.mp4) where I give a live demo of the app in use and show all of the _LIRI_ features and functionality.

 ### Requirements